aregsar/aregsarblog/blog/2021/redis-configure-laravel-queue/index.md

 ```

 Note that I am using the queue name setting of 'queue' => 'default' for both queue connections.
 Since we are using two separate redis connections there will be no conflict between the queue names.

+## Using the queue

+Examples of using the queue with the Queue facade and with Job classes

+1-Using the default queue connection 'redis' with its default queue 'default'
+Queue::push(new InvoiceEmail($order));
+PodcastJob::dispatch($podcast);

+2-Overriding the the default queue connection's 'default' queue

+//push on the 'email' queue instead of the default 'default' queue
+Queue::pushOn('email', new InvoiceEmail($order));
+PodcastJob::dispatch($podcast)->onQueue('email');

+Note: the overriding queue name can be passed in on the fly.
+We don't need to have a queue named 'email' defined anywhere.

+3-Overriding the default queue connection with the 'redis2' connection
+//the connection in this context refers to the queue connection from config/queue.php (not the underlying redis connection in config/database.php)

+//use the redis2 connection
+$connection = Queue::connection('redis2')->push(new InvoiceEmail($order));
+PodcastJob::dispatch($podcast)->onConnection('redis2');

+4-Overriding the defaut queue connection with 'redis2' and overriding the default queue of the 'redis2' connection
+$connection = Queue::connection('redis2')->pushOn('email', new InvoiceEmail($order));
+PodcastJob::dispatch($podcast)->onConnection('redis2')->onQueue('podcasts');

+Explicit overriding in Job class:
+class WelcomeEmailJob implements App\Jobs\ShouldQueue
+{
+//The queue connection that should handle the job.
+//this refers to the queue connection from config/queue.php (not the underlying redis connection in config/database.php)
+public $connection = 'redis2';
+}

+php artisan queue:work --tries=3